-Slide 38: Production Guidance
+Slide 37: Production Guidance

-- 1. As at July 22, 2020.
-See Teck's Q2 2020 press release for further details. - 2.
+- 1. As at October 26, 2020.
+See Teck's Q3 2020 press release for further details. - 2.
 Metal contained in concentrate. - 3.
 We include 100% of production and sales from our Quebrada Blanca and Carmen de Andacollo mines in our production and sales volumes, even though we do not own 100% of these operations, because we fully consolidate their results in our financial statements.
 We include 22.5% and 21.3% of production and sales from Antamina and Fort Hills, respectively, representing our proportionate ownership interest in these operations. - 4.
 Copper production includes cathode production at Quebrada Blanca and Carmen de Andacollo. - 5.
 Total zinc includes co-product zinc production from our 22.5% proportionate interest in Antamina. - 6.
 Excludes production from QB2 for three-year guidance 2021-2023. - 7.
-Guidance for Teck's share of bitumen production in 2020 was updated on September 8, 2020.
-The 2021-2023 bitumen production guidance assumes that Fort Hills is fully operational.
+The 2021-2023 bitumen production guidance assumes lower production in 2021 and that Fort Hills is fully operational by 2023.
+The Fort Hills Partners continue to monitor market conditions and may adjust the operating plan accordingly.

-Slide 39: Sales and Unit Cost Guidance
+Slide 38: Sales and Unit Cost Guidance

-- 1. As at July 22, 2020.
-See Teck's Q2 2020 press release for further details. - 2.
-Steelmaking coal unit costs are reported in Canadian dollars per tonne. - Copper unit costs are reported in U.S. dollars per payable pound of metal contained in concentrate.
+- 1. As at October 26, 2020.
+See Teck's Q3 2020 press release for further details. - 2.
+Steelmaking coal unit costs are reported in Canadian dollars per tonne. - 3.
+Copper unit costs are reported in U.S. dollars per payable pound of metal contained in concentrate.
 Copper net cash unit costs include adjusted cash cost of sales and smelter processing charges, less cash margins for by-products including coproducts.
-Guidance for H2 2020 assumes a zinc price of US\$0.93 per pound, a molybdenum price of US\$17 per ounce, a gold price of US\$17,725 per ounce and a Canadian/U.S. dollar exchange rate of \$1.36. - 4.
-After co and by-product margins. - Zinc unit costs are reported in U.S. dollars per payable pound of metal contained in concentrate.
+Guidance for H2 2020 assumes a zinc price of US\$1.04 per pound, a molybdenum price of US\$8 per pound, a silver price of US\$26 per ounce, a gold price of US\$1,925 per ounce and a Canadian/U.S. dollar exchange rate of \$1.33. - 4.
+After co and by-product margins. - 5.
+Zinc unit costs are reported in U.S. dollars per payable pound of metal contained in concentrate.
 Zinc net cash unit costs are mine costs including adjusted cash cost of sales and smelter processing charges, less cash margins for by-products.
-Guidance for H2 2020 assumes a lead price of US\$0.82 per pound, a silver price of US\$17 per ounce and a Canadian/U.S. dollar exchange rate of \$1.36.
+Guidance for H2 2020 assumes a lead price of US\$0.86 per pound, a silver price of US\$26 per ounce and a Canadian/U.S. dollar exchange rate of \$1.33.
 By-products include both by-products and co-products. - 6.
-Inventory write-downs are excluded from adjusted operating costs but are included in gross profit, resulting in lower adjusted operating costs in H1 2020.
-Our revised unit operating cost guidance of \$C\$35-38 per barrel include the inventory write-downs recorded in the first two quarters (\$9.28 per bitumen barrel sold in H1 2020).
-Guidance for Teck's adjusted operating costs was updated on September 8, 2020. - 7.
-Non-GAAP Financial Measure.
-See "Use of Non-GAAP Financial Measures" section for further information.
+Non-GAAP financial measure.
+See "Non-GAAP Financial Measures" slides.